 “We want people to experience an intimate relationship with God, which is better than any other experience in life – even better than the most passionate, romantic relations imaginable. ...
 It’s our goal to help people know the greatest romance possible, the one with our Savior,” wrote lead vocalist Matt Vollmar, who also plays rhythm guitar.

-Page 2 of 3 - The fundraiser, Rachel says, materialized during a discussion on how best to build up the depleted youth group, “The Mighty Warriors.”
+The fundraiser, Rachel says, materialized during a discussion on how best to build up the depleted youth group, “The Mighty Warriors.”

 “How about if we do a concert with The Great Romance,” Hollee Lynch, a William Chrisman High student, suggested.